fommil/fpmortals/manuscript/introduction.md

-For most developers, FP means using immutable data structures as much as possible, but mutable state is still a necessary evil that must be isolated and managed, e.g. with Akka.
+For most developers, FP means using immutable data structures as much as possible, but mutable state is still a necessary evil that must be isolated and managed, e.g. with Akka actors or `synchronized` classes.
 This style of FP results in simpler programs that are easier to parallelise and distribute, an improvement over Java.
 But it is only scratching the surface of the benefits of FP, as we'll discover in this book.

 Scala also brings `Future`, making it easy to write asynchronous applications.
 But when a `Future` makes it into a return type,